The Next Generation of Content Creation is Here!

 Now, more than ever the divide between work and personal has been blurred as we reimagine the future with Covid19.
 If you are going to be successful on the project you’re working on, the team you’re supporting, or initiative you’re driving, you need good support.

 You should love your work tools as much as you do your smartphone.

 We set out to redesign Squigl that is gorgeous, friendly, and geared towards what people need to be successful.

 To that end, we’ve focused on three main things that we believe a good product should be:

 1. A good product is intuitive

-We’ve launched security updates, fixed bugs and released feature after feature.
-After a while, the original interface you built starts showing its seems.
-Some of these features became part of the fabric of Squigl, but the design didn’t give them the space or attention.
+We’ve launched security updates, fixed bugs, and released feature after feature.
+After a while, the original interface starts showing its seams.
+Some of these features became part of the fabric of Squigl, but the design was in need of an update.

 Your tools at work should be the same—so intuitive and pleasant that you can use it without any training.

 Intuitive doesn’t mean simplistic.
 A good tool simplifies & streamlines the way we work, allowing us the flexibility to dive into the deep end along the way.

 We must look beyond what the software does, to how it does it.
 With Squigl’s new user experience we focused on the how.